yunojuno/django-request-token/README.rst

 Compatibility
 =============

-This library is now Python3 and Django1.11 and above only.
+This library is now Python3 and Django 2.0 and above only.

 Background
 ==========